-Compensation Committee
+iii) Compensation Committee

-The Company established a Compensation Committee which served the same function of Remuneration Committee as cited in the CG Code, on January 9, 2008 and adopted written terms of reference that set out the authorities and duties of the committee.
-The Compensation Committee, chaired by the Chairman of the Board, Mr. Sun, currently consists of three members, namely Mr. Kwok Ping Sun (Chair of the Compensation Committee and ED), Mr. Guangzhong Xing (INED) and Mr. Alfa Li (INED).
-The Compensation Committee currently consists of a majority of INEDs.
+The Company established a Comp C which served the same function of remuneration committee as cited in the CG Code, on January 9, 2008 and adopted written terms of reference that set out the authorities and duties of the committee.
+The compensation committee, chaired by the chairman of the Board, Mr. Sun, currently consists of four members, namely Mr. Kwok Ping Sun (Chair of the compensation committee and ED), Ms. Xijuan Jiang (NED); Mr. Guangzhong Xing (INED) and Mr. Alfa Li (INED).
+The compensation committee currently consists of a majority of INEDs.

-The primary duties of the Compensation Committee are (i) to determine the policy for the remuneration of the executive Directors; (ii) to assess performance of the executive Directors, to approve the terms of the executive Directors' service contracts; (iii) to make recommendations to the Board on the Company's policy and structure for the remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration as well as to determine the specific remuneration packages of all executive Directors and certain members of senior management of the Company.
+The primary duties of the Comp C are (i) to determine the policy for the remuneration of the executive Directors; (ii) to assess performance of the executive Directors, to approve the terms of the executive Directors' service contracts; (iii) to make recommendations to the Board on the Company's policy and structure for the remuneration of Directors and senior management and (iv) upon establishment of a formal and transparent procedure for developing policy on remuneration as well as to determine the specific remuneration packages of all executive Directors and certain members of senior management of the Company.